 - Criminal record and vulnerable sector check (form distributed at orientation)

-- Confirmation of enrollment (printable from the online self-service area of your post-secondary institution)
+- Confirmation of enrolment (printable from the online self-service area of your post-secondary institution)

 If you are a student in health sciences or social work and are interested in joining the Clinical Team, additional requirements include: